top of page

 Adora’s Menopause Support Pilot with NHS Greater Glasgow and Clyde and NHS Ayrshire and Arran

-Since 2024, Adora has been working with stakeholders in Scotland and NHS Greater Glasgow and Clyde and NHS Ayrshire and Arran on a project funded through the Scottish Government’s CivTech 9.2 Challenge.
+Since 2024, Adora Digital Health has been working with stakeholders in Scotland, NHS Greater Glasgow and Clyde, and NHS Ayrshire and Arran on a project funded through the Scottish Government's CivTech 9.2 Challenge.

-The aim of this partnership is to explore how digital tools can help women better understand menopause and more easily access support that fits their individual needs.
+The aim of this partnership was to explore how digital tools can help women better understand menopause and more easily access support that fits their individual needs.

 nhs_ggc_colour.png